brunoerg/brunoerg.github.io/_posts/2024-08-12-rust-miniscript-vuln.md

 [Bitcoinfuzz](https://github.com/brunoerg/bitcoinfuzz) is a project that applies differential fuzzing in Bitcoin implementations and libraries.
 One of the targets does differential fuzzing with `rust-miniscript` and `Bitcoin Core` for parsing a miniscript from a string.
 So far, it found some bugs and has been helpful.

-However, `bitcoinfuzz` had only support for `libfuzzer` and, at some point, hax0kartik suggested using some structures from `Bitcoin Core` to add support for more fuzzers in `bitcoinfuzz`.
+However, `bitcoinfuzz` had only support for `libfuzzer` and, at some point, Kartik suggested using some structures from `Bitcoin Core` to add support for more fuzzers in `bitcoinfuzz`.
 So, we started using `bitcoinfuzz` with AFL and, even fuzzing for a long time with libfuzzer, this bug was found in a few minutes with AFL.
 Just luck?
 We don't know haha.

 #### Why the issue was not discovered before?